Waters-APS/NG_SQL_Public/README.md

 This is the public repository for database SQL scripts related to the NuGenesis Oracle Database.

 These fall under a few categories:
-- Schema Verify scripts
+- Schema Verify scripts.
-- DB Monitor scripts
+- DB Monitor scripts.
-- Pre-Migration scripts
+- Pre-Migration scripts.

 ## Details
 The following is a brief description of each of the sripts and their purpose: